In this article

 - Screen before transacting.
 No customer should be able to deposit funds, receive services, or enter a business relationship before being screened against the relevant sanctions lists.

-Steps 3, 4, and 5 - handled automatically
+Steps 3, 4, 5, and 9 - handled automatically

 Key Sanctions Lists and Resources